 Instead of sacrificing animals, some Turks have begun to donate to charitable groups in recent years.
 During the Sacrifice Feast in Turkey, many Turks go out of their way to assist the needy.

 During the Sacrifice Feast in Turkey, people typically dress to impress.
 During the holidays, they invite visitors to their homes or pay visits to family or friends.
 The first day of the feast is often set aside for visiting close relatives in Turkey.
 As a show of respect, young people kiss the hand of their elderly friends and family.
 Some Turks may take advantage of the four-day holiday to take a vacation too.

 Feast of Sacrifice in Turkey

-One of the two grand festivals celebrated widely in Turkey is the Kurban Bayrami.
+One of the two grand festivals celebrated widely in Turkey is the Feast of Sacrifice in Turkey (which is “Kurban Bayrami” in Turkish).
 It is an Islamic religious festival where a food animal is sacrificed.
-The meat is then distributed among friends, neighbours and the poor.
+The meat is then distributed among friends, neighbors, and the poor.

 If you are in Turkey during this time, you will experience what it is like to be a part of a big family of strangers.
 You will be welcomed with open hearts to experience this unique festival.

-Travelling to Turkey During Feast of Sacrifice
+Traveling to Turkey During Feast of Sacrifice

-However, there is nothing to worry about as people of Turkey are well-renowned for their helpful nature.
-Hence, if you face any problem just seek help for local people and they will go out of their way to make you feel comfortable.
+However, there is nothing to worry about as the people of Turkey are well-renowned for their helpful nature.
+Hence, if you face any problem, just seek help from local people, and they will go out of their way to make you feel comfortable.

-You will find Turkey amazing regardless of the time of your visit.
-Every season have its own beauty in the country.
-Not to mention the wonderful cultures and rich history of the country.
-Visit during Kurban Bayrami and you can get an all-round complete experience of Turkey.
+You will find Turkey unique regardless of the time of your visit.
+Every season has its beauty in the country, not to mention the country’s beautiful cultures and rich history.
+Visit Turkey during the “Kurban Bayrami,” and you can get a complete all-around experience of Turkey.